ejm714/scipy_proceedings/papers/emily_dorne/main.md

 - **Bloom:** Cyanobacteria density is at least 20,000 cells/mL
 - **Severe bloom:** Cyanobacteria density is greater than 100,000 cells/mL.
 Severe blooms are a subset of blooms

-On this evaluation dataset, CyFi detects 48% of **non-blooms** with 63% accuracy.
+On this evaluation dataset, CyFi detects 48% of **non-blooms** with 63% precision.
 Being able to detect places *not* likely to contain blooms enables ground sampling staff to de-prioritize low-risk sampled locations and better allocate limited resources.

-CyFi detects 81% of **blooms** with 70% accuracy.
+CyFi detects 81% of **blooms** with 70% precision.
 Based on user interviews, moderate blooms are important to identify because they should be prioritized for sampling.
 There may be negative public health impacts and more precise toxin analysis is needed.

-Lastly, CyFi detect 53% of **severe blooms** with 71% accuracy.
+Lastly, CyFi detect 53% of **severe blooms** with 71% precision.
 These locations pose the highest risk of severe negative health impacts, and are critical to flag for decision makers to prioritize for public health action (e.g., issuing advisories).
 In the most severe cases, additional visual inspection of the satellite imagery used by CyFi may be sufficient to issue an advisory without additional sampling.
 CyFi enables this step with its [CyFi Explorer](#cyfi-explorer) functionality.

 Model accuracy can vary based on bloom severity as well as location and other attributes of the sampling point, so the performance metrics above will vary based on the distribution in the evaluation set.
 After concluding the model experimentation phase, we conducted a small out-of-sample evaluation using new data collected by California during summer 2023 (231 total observations).
 We found that estimated cyanobacteria densities were highly correlated with the advisory level that was issued.
 While the relative ordering of points based on estimated severity was promising, absolute cyanobacteria densities were consistently overestimated.
 This reinforces that the main immediate use case of CyFi is to identify comparatively higher and lower priority areas, and to inform rather than replace ground sampling activities.